Calculation of Premium Rates and Billing Amounts

 9. Are all credit unions charged the same amount?

 FSRA will use a risk-weighted assets methodology as the basis for calculating prudential oversight assessments.
-The amount that each credit union will be charged will vary by credit union and will be proportionate to the total sector’s RWA.
+The amount that each credit union will be charged will vary by credit union and will represent their portion of the total sector’s risk weighted assets.

 10. When will I receive an invoice from FSRA?